LePhil/ExcaliburPlayground/readme.md

 * rate of interest in a food/animal/item should depend on the worth/duration/amount available.
 Expensive items should take a long time or be very limited or be only rarely asked for (or a combination/all of them)
 * unique sprites for main characters (2 so far)
 * Create remaining sprite for the dude
+* much more extended player character with separate eyes (blinking, emotions), mouth ("talking" in cutscenes, frowning) and legs. --> go away.

 # Depending on https://github.com/excaliburjs/Excalibur/issues/292
 * If speed is increased, actions should take less long as well (e.g. pickup)